AxelAllen/Multimodal-BERT-in-Medical-Image-and-Text-Classification/README.md

 ## Results

 We evaluated our model on 2 different labeling schemes.
 In our main labeling scheme we extracted the labels from the 'major' field in the radiologists report.
 We labeled everything tagged as 'normal' as 0 and everything else as  'abnormal' or 1.
 This led to approximately 40% normal cases and 60% abnormal cases.
 In addition, we experimented using the 'impression' field in the radiologists report as the basis for our labels, as this is likely what a medical professional would look at in determining the significance of the report.
 This led to approximately 60% normal cases and 40% abnormal cases, the exact opposite of our main labeling scheme.
-We then evaluated our models on both of these labeling schemes and the results can be seen below.
+We used the text from the 'findings' field in the radiologists report as our text modality for all of our experiments.
+We then evaluated our models on both of these labeling schemes.
+The results can be seen in the table below.

 #### Unimodal vs. Multimodal models